michuW93/microsoft_azure_fundamentals/README.md

 * are a collection of policies
 * initiatives are assigned to a scope such as a resource group

+<b>If you have tag assigned to one resource group it doesn't mean all resources in this resource group have the same tag.
+It is not inherited by default</b>

 # Securing Azure Virtual Networks
 Security:
 * Physical security - managed by Microsoft